xvxx/dino/README.txt

     <DISPLAY>, <X>, <"+">, <Y>, <"=">, <Z>, <"\r\n">, <:NL:>

 Pretty fun.
-The next step would turning those tokens into the parse tree, so let's see it:
+The next step would turning those tokens into the parse tree, which you can see using `dino parse`:

     $ dino parse math.ldpl
     vars (3):